siavcom/web-ones-technology/README.md

   after locate, skip or goto get true if there is a current row in a local SQL table

 - gatther (`<`object values`>`).
-  Gatther values in a local SQL table from a object values
+  Return :Gatther values in a local SQL table from a object values

 - goto(`<`row`>`).
-  Goto a reccord number of a local SQL table
+  Goto a reccord number of a local SQL
+  If row=0 the record number is a current row
+  Return: Data of reccord number

 - insert(`<`alias`>`,`<`memoryObject`>`). ( not in use)